MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/visualizationexample9.md

 ![ LUTRescale](images/tutorials/visualization//pathtracer/V9_3.png " LUTRescale")

 ## Animate Bones and Vessels
 Now, let's shift our focus to highlighting bones and vessels within the animation.
 Right-click on the `LUTRescale` module, navigate to *Show Window*, and select *Automatic Panel*.
 This will bring up the control window for the `LUTRescale` module.
-Search for the field named *targetMax*.
-You can either drag and drop it directly from the *Automatic Panel*, or alternatively, locate the *Max* field in the *Output Index Range* box within the module panel and then drag and drop it onto the fields section in the `AnimationRecorder` module, specifically under the *Perspective Camera* field.
+Search for the field named <field>targetMax</field>.
+You can either drag and drop it directly from the *Automatic Panel*, or alternatively, locate the <field>Max</field> field in the *Output Index Range* box within the module panel and then drag and drop it onto the fields section in the `AnimationRecorder` module, specifically under the *Perspective Camera* field.

-By linking the *targetMax* field of the `LUTRescale` module to the `AnimationRecorder`, you establish a connection that allows you to define different values of the field for specific timepoints.
+By linking the <field>targetMax</field> field of the `LUTRescale` module to the `AnimationRecorder`, you establish a connection that allows you to define different values of the field for specific timepoints.
 The values between these timepoints can be interpolated as described above.

 ![ LUTRescale & AnimationRecorder](images/tutorials/visualization//pathtracer/LUTRescale_AnimationRecorder2.png " LUTRescale & AnimationRecorder")

-To initiate the animation sequence, start by adding a keyframe at position *0* for the *targetMax* field.
-Set the *Target Max* value in the *Edit Key Frame – [LUTRescale.targetMax]* window to *1*, and click on the *Store Current Field Value* button to save it.
+To initiate the animation sequence, start by adding a keyframe at position *0* for the <field>targetMax</field> field.
+Set the <field>Target Max</field> value in the *Edit Key Frame – [LUTRescale.targetMax]* window to *1*, and click on the *Store Current Field Value* button to save it.

-Next, proceed to add keyframes at the same timepoints as the desired keyframes of the *Perspective Camera* field's first sequence.
-For each selected keyframe, progressively set values for the *Target Max* field, gradually increasing to *10*.
+Next, proceed to add keyframes at the same timepoints as the desired keyframes of the *Perspective Camera's* first sequence.
+For each selected keyframe, progressively set values for the <field>Target Max</field> field, gradually increasing to *10*.
 This ensures specific synchronization between the visibility adjustments controlled by the `LUTRescale` module and the camera movements in the animation, creating a seamless transition.
 This gradual shift visually reveals the bones and vessels while concealing the knee structures and muscles.

-To seamlessly incorporate the new keyframe at the same timepoints as the *Perspective Camera* field, you have two efficient options.
+To seamlessly incorporate the new keyframe at the same timepoints as the *Perspective Camera*, you have two efficient options.
 Simply click on the keyframe of the first sequence, and the line will automatically appear in the middle of the keyframe.
 A double-click will effortlessly insert a keyframe at precisely the same position.
-If you prefer more accurate adjustments, you can also set your frame manually using the *Edit Key Frame - [LUTRescale.targetMax]* window.
+If you prefer more accurate adjustments, you can also set your frame manually using the *Edit Key Frame - LUTRescale.targetMax* window.
 This flexibility allows for precise control over the animation timeline, ensuring keyframes align precisely with your intended moments.

 ![ LUTRescale & AnimationRecorder](images/tutorials/visualization//pathtracer/V9_7.png " LUTRescale & AnimationRecorder")

 ## Showcasing Only Bones
 To control the visibility of the vessels, right-click on the ` LUTRescale1` module connected to the vessels.
 Open the *Show Window* and select *Automatic Panel*.
-Drag and drop the *targetMax* field into the `AnimationRecorder` module's fields section.
+Drag and drop the <field>targetMax</field> field into the `AnimationRecorder` module's fields section.

 ![ LUTRescale1 & AnimationRecorder](images/tutorials/visualization//pathtracer/V9_8.png " LUTRescale1 & AnimationRecorder")

-Add keyframes for both the *Perspective Camera* field and the *targetMax* in `LUTRescale1` at the same timepoints.
-Access the *Edit Camera Key Frame* window for the added keyframe in the *Perspective Camera* field and save the *current camera state*.
-To exclusively highlight only bones, adjust the *Target Max* values from *1* to *10000* in *Edit Key Frame - [LUTRescale1.targetMax]*.
+Add keyframes for both the *Perspective Camera* and the <field>targetMax</field> in `LUTRescale1` at the same timepoints.
+Access the *Edit Camera Key Frame* window for the added keyframe in the Perspective Camera and save the *current camera state*.
+To exclusively highlight only bones, adjust the <field>Target Max</field> values from *1* to *10000* in *Edit Key Frame - LUTRescale1.targetMax*.

 ![ LUTRescale1 & AnimationRecorder](images/tutorials/visualization//pathtracer/V9_9.png " LUTRescale1 & AnimationRecorder")